OSGConnect/connectbook/gracc.md

 [TOC]

 GRACC is Open Science Grid's accounting system.
-If you need graphs or high level statistics on your OSG usage, please go to
+If you need graphs or high level statistics on your OSG usage, please go to:

 [https://gracc.opensciencegrid.org/](https://gracc.opensciencegrid.org/)

-To drill down on your own project and/or user, go to _Payload Jobs_
+To drill down on your own project and/or user, go to _Payload Jobs_.

 Under the _Project_ or _User_ drop-downs, find your project/user.
 You can select multiple ones.